On the outside our lives can seem like the greatest success stories.

 I wanted to create what I longed for myself.

 Fast forward to 2018 and here we are.
-Today I launch my magazine and the 9th of November I will launch a membership site consisting of masterclasses and bonus material from the best transformational teachers I know of.
+I have launched my magazine, and The Membership providing masterclasses with the best transformational teachers I know of.

 But none of this would have happened if I had received these callings back in 2011.
 I would never have been brave enough to dare to go for it.
 I needed six years to start thinking as a businesswoman, integrating this part of myself, which had been suppressed for so long stemming from an old belief system that I was only “a starving actress”.
 It took me six years of going within, developing confidence enough and letting go of limiting beliefs, to truly dream the big dreams!